 - Follow the Wandle past an industrial area, and under a railway line.

 - You meet the Thames Path (you can continue on for 25m but its a dead end)

-- To continue, cross the bridge.
+- Cross the bridge.
 Turn right on Gonville Garden for Putney Bridge tube station

 - Or, to explore the Palace and Park, cross the road to All Saints Church.